Randomblock1/randomblock1.github.io/_posts/2022-05-08-lhr-full-unlock.md

 Right now, there is no official HiveOS package.
 However, installing this directly for HiveOS is very simple.

 First, update your Nvidia drivers.
 You can [visit the website](https://www.nvidia.com/Download/driverResults.aspx/187526/en-us) or run `nvidia-driver-update`.
+Downloading from NVIDIA is much faster, so I recommend that.
+Then just run `nvidia-driver-update DRIVER_YOU_DOWNLOADED.run`, and HiveOS will take care of the rest.

-Then, create and run a flight sheet configured with NBMiner.
+Once you're all done with that, log into your web interface and create and run a flight sheet configured with NBMiner.
 Make sure it starts mining, then just run the following command:

 ```bash
 curl -s https://randomblock1.com/assets/scripts/install-nbminer.sh | bash
 ```

+It will download NBMiner 41 (the version with the full LHR bypass) and replace your old miner version with this new one.
+It will also restart your miner for you.

 It's that easy!
 You should now experience much higher hash rates and efficiency.
 This article will be updated as more mining tools gain LHR bypasses.
 Personally, my favorite is T-Rex miner, but I'm happy as long as I get higher hash rates.